JRPerez936/README-Generator/README.md

   ## Usage
-  Following the installation steps will allow users to produce their own professional readme
+  Following the installation steps will allow users to produce their own professional readme as seen here:

   ## License
   No License